Skip to main content

 Texture Atlas Material

-To reduce the number of draw calls, many of the textures within the scenes are combined into a texture atlas.
-Intstead of indivdual textures per object, all the textures for static objects can be combined into a single texture atlas.
-The right image is an example of combined textures (e.g., ambient occlusion, normals, roughness) to form a material composite for the scene.
+To reduce the number of draw calls, textures across the scenes are combined into a texture atlas.
+Rather than maintaining individual textures per object, all static-object textures are packed into a single atlas.
+The figure shows an example composite combining ambient occlusion, normals, and roughness maps into a single material.

 Levels of Detail (LODs)